tachiyomiorg/website/src/help/faq/README.md

 :::

 #### How do I uninstall an extension?
 Extensions for **Tachiyomi** are technically installed the same as normal apps.
-Either you uninstall them through the app section on your phones settings or you go can do it in the app.
+Either you uninstall them through the app section on your phone's settings or you go can do it in the app.

 ::: guide
 To uninstall an extension from within **Tachiyomi**, go to <Navigation item="browse"/> → **EXTENSIONS** then tap **Uninstall** on the extension you want to remove.
 :::

-#### Why don't I have extensions or any sources in the catalogue?
+#### Why don't I have extensions or any sources in Browse?
 - **Tachiyomi** no longer have pre-installed extensions, this means that you will need to install extensions you want to use from the <Navigation item="browse"/> → **EXTENSIONS** menu.
 - If you're getting the `Loader not implemented` error after clicking on a manga, you will need to reinstall the extensions you used to use.
 Which number in the menu corresponds to which is below.